codycodes/terraform-azuread-ms365-hass/README.md

 # terraform-azuread-ms365-hass

-> Infrastructure as Code for @RogerSelwyn's MS365 Home Assistant integrations - deploy from Azure Cloud Shell or locally!
+> Infrastructure as Code to assist with setup for @RogerSelwyn's MS365 Home Assistant integrations - deploy from Azure Cloud Shell or locally!

-This Terraform module automates the Azure AD application registration and configuration required for Roger Selwyn's comprehensive Microsoft 365 Home Assistant integration suite, eliminating manual setup complexity and enabling reproducible deployments.

 > [!NOTE]
 > **Cost Disclaimer**